cardano-foundation/testnets-cardano-org/resources/content/articles/en/erc20-getting-started-en.md

 ![4-KETH](https://ucarecdn.com/5d314a3e-880d-48d4-9188-0118a9c125a2/)

+> Note: The Kovan faucet might not always work.
+Alternatively, go to [this Kovan faucet chat](https://gitter.im/kovan-testnet/faucet) and paste your Metamask wallet address there to receive some KETH tokens.

 **Getting testnet AGIX**

 1. First, you need to add AGIX tokens to the Metamask wallet.
 Click ‘Add token’ at the bottom of your Metamask wallet.